 And here’s where most marketing teams get it wrong.
 When launching a survey, they will typically launch only one survey at a time.
 But you’ll 10X the value of your surveys if you launch five to 10 concurrently.
 The key is to hypertarget the audience so that the survey is contextually relevant and so you get responses from most qualified audience segment.
 For example, if Stratabeat conducts a survey in SEO posts in our blog, the survey is placed in posts specifically about SEO.
 If the survey is about blogging, then it’s placed in posts specifically about blogging or content marketing.
 Etc.

 An often overlooked idea is to simply link relevant information in your blog to the product or service pages in your website.
 You want to avoid doing this too often, or you’ll annoy your readers.
 But used sparingly, this is a technique that can help remind readers of the very things that lead to the ultimate conversion.

 Multiply Your Lead Capture Mechanisms

 You do not need to stop with just a single lead capture mechanism on your page.
 The more ways you offer your readers to engage with you, the more likely they are to sign up or to contact you.
-For example, beyond a blog or newsletter subscription option, you can offer an ebook download, have a button in the sidebar asking if the reader has a question, add an inline CTA, add a postscript CTA, embed a quiz such as through Qzzr or Outgrow, or add a call out in contextually relevant spots in your posts for the reader to request additional details on the topic you’re writing about (in which case you’d want to have a PDF for download).
+For example, beyond a blog or newsletter subscription option, you can offer an ebook download, have a button in the sidebar asking if the reader has a question, add an inline CTA, add a postscript CTA, embed a quiz such as through Outgrow, or add a call out in contextually relevant spots in your posts for the reader to request additional details on the topic you’re writing about (in which case you’d want to have a PDF for download).

 Optimize Your Posts